Sandweiche/plex_scripts/README.md

 - --year/-y: The year the first episode of the TV show aired (ex.
 1998)

 Note:
-- Only .srt file types are supported at the moment
+- Only .srt file types are supported for subtitles at the moment